unisistcontrol/boompow/client/README.md

    cd nano-work-server
    cargo build --release
    ```
-4. Overwrite the `nano-work-server` you downloaded from BoomPow with the one you just compliled.
+4. Overwrite the `nano-work-server` you downloaded from BoomPow with the one you just compiled.
 You can drag the binary file from here:
    ```
    nano-work-server/target/release/nano-work-server
    ```